payment-gateway.app Docs

 Updates & Upgrades

-The Deployment repository (payment-gateway-deploy) includes a powerful set of scripts and mechanisms to keep your Payment Gateway updated, ensuring you receive the latest security patches and features.
+The Deployment repository (payment-gateway-deploy) includes scripts and mechanisms to keep your Payment Gateway updated, ensuring you receive the latest security patches and features.

 The important trust boundary is this:

-• Customer image delivery uses the OCI registry configured for that deployment.
-In the first-party hosted setup this is registry.payment-gateway.app, but the updater does not discover the newest version from registry tags.
+• Customer image delivery uses the image source configured for that deployment.
+The updater does not discover the newest version from image repository tags.

 Published release notes (changelog-style pages per product version) are maintained in the docs site under Releases.